-Developing a Planned Studies Major
+Developing an Integrative Studies Major

-Be prepared to spend at least 8-10 weeks developing an application; getting started early and sticking with it are key to submitting proposals in time for the final review by the Planned Studies Advisory Board.
+Be prepared to spend at least 8-10 weeks developing an application; getting started early and sticking with it are key to submitting proposals in time for the final review by the Integrative Studies Advisory Board.

-Meet with the Planned Studies Coordinator.
+Meet with the Integrative Studies Coordinator.

 This initial conversation will help you understand the parameters of developing an effective and feasible plan, and whether there might be other approaches for you to meet your goals, such as by combining existing majors and minors at the College.
 The Coordinator may also recommend you consider developing your plan around one of the possible platforms that have been identified and developed by faculty, based on years of students interest.